influxdata/docs-v2/content/influxdb/v2.0/security/tokens/use-tokens.md

 ## Use tokens

 Use tokens to authenticate requests to InfluxDB, including requests to write, query, and manage data and resources.
-This includes requests made with using the `influx` command line as well as API requests made with client libraries and tools like `curl`.
+Authenticate requests using the `influx` command line, API requests made with client libraries, and tools like `curl`.

 ### Example with token on command line